cmrodican/bootstrap-addons/README.md

 A collection of projects to add new functionality and dynamic features to static Bootstrap websites.

+This project is in no way affiliated with Bootstrap, which can be found at `https://github.com/twbs/bootstrap` or `https://getbootstrap.com`.

 ## Grid

 ### Semantic Grid